 There was a third person accompanying the Tasmanian sportsmen, mentioned in a Durban newspaper report which was reprinted in Australia.

 Professor Bonner was an Australian Vaudeville performer, a self-styled hypnotist.
-The name does not appear on passenger lists, so Bonner must have been his stage name.
+The name does not appear on passenger lists, so Bonner must have been his stage name, unless he left the ship in Durban.
 One of his more outlandish stunts was to send a man to sleep, then bury him underground for days on end.
+Hmm, bit of trickery there I hope, or he would have run out of volunteers.

 LOST AT SEA